jlburky/linux-config/README.md

 * Resolve `flake8` errors during neovim install.
 * Offer option to set font size in Xdefaults
 * Check if `lua-language-server` submodules already exist, if so, don't update
+* Attempt to dockerize nvim with language server